 - Sleep apnea

-Sleep apnea can cause children to experience symptoms both during sleep and during the day.
+Sleep apnea can cause children to experience symptoms such as:

 - Difficultly breathing during sleep